fonnesbeck/gnome-btop-monitor/README.md

-# Btop Monitor - GNOME Shell Extension
+# System Monitor & `btop` Launcher - GNOME Shell Extension

 A GNOME Shell extension that displays system resource usage (CPU, Memory, Swap, or Load Average) in the top bar with color-coded indicators.
 Click on the indicator to launch btop in your preferred terminal.